luanpotter/shattered-wilds/docs/arcane.md

 #### Mage Hand

-While but the most studious Arcanists know why this spell is commonly referred to as "Mage Hand", all do know that this is in fact not any form of spectral hand, but rather a simple application of Telekinesis to manipulate small objects within 10m of the Caster.
-It can open doors, move items up to 2kg, pet a dog.
-Anything more dextrous will warrant Augmentations.
+While but the most studious **Arcanists** know why this spell is commonly referred to as _"Mage Hand"_, all do know that this is in fact not any form of spectral hand at all, but rather a simple application of **Telekinesis** to manipulate small objects near the **Caster**.
+It can be used to open doors, move items up to `2kg`, or pet a dog.
+Anything more dextrous or heavier will warrant **Augmentations**.
-**Minimal Augmentation**: -5 [Range: 10m (discounted)]
+**Minimal Augmentation**: 0

 #### Control Fire [Basic Attack]

-The Caster can use Telekinesis to move around flames, potentially extinguishing very small fires, spreading to nearby materials, or propelling them onto a target within range.
-The basic cast is for 1m range, and can cause a Stun or Feint Basic Attack against the target.
-For a more forceful push of +6 Augmentation, it can be used as a Strike Basic Strike.
+The Caster can use **Telekinesis** to move around flames, potentially extinguishing very small fires, spreading to nearby materials, or propelling them onto a target within range.
+The later mode as a basic cast can cause a [[Stun]] or [[Feint]] Basic Body Attack against the target.
+For a more forceful push of `-6` Augmentation, it can be used as a [[Strike]] Basic Body Attack.
 **Minimal Augmentation**: 0

 #### Magic Shove [Special Attack]